 The first step in creating your project is describing your app and selecting an application icon.

 The version number allows you to keep track of releases of your app.
 Once you release your app to the public you will want to increment this version number each time you distribute a new version (1.0.0, 1.0.1 etc.).
 If your app is in Google Play, this will let people know that a new version is available.
-This version number is also shown in the Andromo Showcase if you choose to promote your app.

 Use this setting in order to build a version of your app that will target a specific marketplace.
 The setting controls destination links for Google Play activities, PDF dependencies, share text, etc. so they point to either Google Play or the Amazon Appstore.
 More information can be found in the Making Kindle Fire apps with Andromo knowledge base article.